• Skip to primary navigation

 If it’s crunch and tangy taste, then ten days will most likely be long enough for you.

-If you like the really sour sauerkraut, give it more time, 15-20 days.
+If you like the sour sauerkraut, give it more time, 15-20 days.

 If you want the full-on health benefits of probiotics, then waiting at least sixty days is recommended.

-According to the book Handbook of Fermented Food by ER Farnworth, the entire process of fermenting sauerkraut takes at least 60 days.
+According to the book Handbook of Fermented Food by ER Farnworth, fermenting sauerkraut takes at least 60 days.

-In his book, The Art Of Fermentation: An In-Depth Exploration of Essential Concepts and Processes from Around the World, (click to see the current price on Amazon) Sandor Katz agrees with the sixty-day time frame too.
-Although he references three phases, while ER Framworth called it four stages.
+In his book, The Art Of Fermentation: An In-Depth Exploration of Essential Concepts and Processes from Around the World (click to see the current price on Amazon), Sandor Katz agrees with the sixty-day time frame too.
+However, he references three phases, while ER Framworth calls it four stages.
 Either way, it still takes about two months for sauerkraut to fully develop into a probiotic-rich gold mine.

 The stages of Sauerkraut Fermentation